 There has to be a certain amount of flexibility in customer service in order to meet a variety of different needs.
 Every customer is different and likewise, every customer service situation.
 With this in mind, although company policies are all well and good, if they are followed to the letter, then this can at times be very frustrating for the customer.
-Working through a crib sheet tick list of actions to take and advice to give is not always the best way to support customers and achieve the best outcome.
+Working through a computer crib sheet tick list of actions to take and advice to give is not always the best way to support customers and achieve the best outcome.
 A certain amount of logic needs to be applied along with basic common sense.
 Unfortunately some company policies do not allow for this and when you look at the various aspects of a policy or a procedure, there seems to be no real rhyme or reason.

 The example I’m thinking of in particular is a visit in March to my local Machine Mart store.
 My husband had ordered a new spade and asked if I could go and collect it for him.
 To be fair, it did state on the booking confirmation that on collection, to protect against fraud, the payment card used to place the order must be presented before goods can be released.
 Terms and conditions of purchase had been crystal clear but I had completely forgotten this and had just called in on the off chance to pick up the spade.

 Naturally I was asked for the payment card, I explained I didn’t have it but was just passing.
 The sales assistant explained he could not hand over the purchase without it as per their Click and Collect terms and conditions.
 I don’t really have an issue with this, as it was my own fault for not taking the card with me.
 However, what I do think is quite bonkers about the policy is that I had the email confirmation sent to me by my husband with all the order info with me.
 I also had his full card details stored in my mobile and had ID to prove I was his wife and that we resided at the same address.
 Zero flexibility.
 Zero common sense.